wp-plugins/zedity/readme.txt

 **Here is video that shows you the original concept that started it all (Zedity version 1.0):**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

->WordPress 3.9 COMPATIBILE: Zedity 3.1.2+ is fully compatible with WP3.9.
+>WordPress 3.9 COMPATIBILE: Zedity is fully compatible with WP3.9 starting from version 3.1.2.
 Please make sure to upgrade to the latest Zedity version available.

 **More about Zedity:**